-I appreciate this opportunity to participate in BYU's annual symposium on the Book of Mormon.
-This year you are focusing on the book of 2 Nephi.
-That book provides some of our most important doctrinal insights on the significance of free agency in the gospel plan.
-I have therefore chosen to speak about free agency and freedom.
+Second Nephi, the focus of this symposium, provides some of our most important doctrinal insights on the significance of agency in the gospel plan.
+I have therefore chosen to speak about agency and freedom.

 The scriptural terms are agency and free.
-When we refer to agency, we usually combine the two words and say free agency.
+When we refer to agency, we sometimes combine the two words and say free agency.
 But we sometimes use this term to refer to freedom as well as agency.
-And the scriptural term free sometimes means free agency and sometimes means freedom.
+And the scriptural term free sometimes means agency and sometimes means freedom.

 In view of this confusion, I need to define the terms I will use.
-When I say free agency I refer to what the scripture calls agency, which means an exercise of the will, the power to choose.
-(In view of the current prominence of this term on the sports pages, I must add that this "free agency" does not refer to the contract status of professional athletes.)
+When I say agency, I refer to an exercise of the will, the power to choose.
 When I say freedom, I mean the power and privilege to carry out our choices.
 This includes everything from thoughts, such as hate, to actions, such as running.

-In the first part of my talk I will speak of the doctrine of the Church.
+In the first part of this message I will discuss the doctrine of the Church.
 In the second part I will describe some applications of that doctrine.

-I. Doctrine
+I. DOCTRINE

 Sister Oaks is my best critic.
 She tells me that when I speak about doctrine my talks are pretty dry, probably more understandable to read than to hear.
-Perhaps it would help listeners through this first part if I began with an outline of the nine points I will make from the scriptures.
+Perhaps it would help if I began with an outline of the nine points I will make from the scriptures.